ivarfol/Half-Life-vox-generator/README.md

 for more information visit [this article](https://twhl.info/wiki/page/sentences.txt)

-### New features
-now -v option accepts paths to any location, not just the Half-Life/sound directory
-now you can specify vox directory like in sentences.txt, example: ``python3 hl_vox_gen.py "hgrunt/freeman!"``
+you can specify vox directory like in sentences.txt, example: ``python3 hl_vox_gen.py "hgrunt/freeman!"``
 is the same as ``python3 hl_vox_gen.py -v hgrunt "freeman!"``
 now you can pass the sentence name instead of the whole sentence ``python3 hl_vox_gen.py "!HG_ALERT5"``
 is the same as ``python3 hl_vox_gen.py "hgrunt/(t20) clik squad!, neutralize!(e90) freeman! clik"``